-I don’t know that the quality of those games are any better, but in terms of the user appetite for playing hundred Q rated games which you may or may not like, I think it’s a very different experience than going to the app store and trying something on your own.
+I don’t know that the quality of those games is any better, but in terms of the user appetite for playing a hundred Q rated games which you may or may not like, I think it’s a very different experience than going to the app store and trying something on your own.

 I think also if you’re a developer, the rev share model may not work for all those 100 developers or whoever gets pre-selected.

-It’s early days but I think in general like we are pretty confident that our free to play model is good at least for the near term, and if subscription takes over big time then we’ll pivot.
+It’s early days but I think in general like we are pretty confident that our free-to-play model is good at least for the near term, and if subscription takes over big time then we’ll pivot.

 Eric Kress, moderator: I’m not going to even comment because if you listen to my podcast you can listen to me rant and rave about how terrible Stadia is going to be.
 Stadia is like DOA and Apple Arcade is like a really not smart idea, just in general, but I’m not going to go about that now.